10 Best Undervalued Basic Materials Stocks for December 2025

 Key Catalysts

-- Operational efficiency and cost control
+- Operational efficiency improvements and capacity optimization

 Risk Factors

-- Steel price volatility and import competition
+- Steel price volatility and cyclical demand weakness

 Stock #5: AngloGold Ashanti Limited (AU)